LiLuo086/Python-Cheatsheets/README.md

 # Python-Cheat-Sheet
-Quick guide and tipps for Python programming
+Quick guide and tipps for Python programming.